Have you ever heard someone who has vocal fry?

 When we are nervous or anxious, we tend to take shallow breaths, we tense our shoulders and jaw and lose volume.
 This causes vocal fry.
 We do not like listening to people with low confidence because we don’t want to catch it.
 Whether you actually are anxious or not, you have to stop vocal fry in its tracks because it makes you come across as anxious.
 The question is, how do you get rid of vocal fry?
 Here are a few of my favorite strategies.

-The first thing you can do if you hear yourself going into vocal fry is immediately add more breath.
+The first thing you can do if you hear yourself speaking with vocal fry is immediately add more breath.
 We are especially prone to running out of breath at the end of sentences.
 Try this with me now:

 - Blow out all the air in your lungs.